Classifies object into categories using one of the following models:

 -

-Eis the weight for pixels at the edge of the object -
+W1is the weight for pixels at the edge of the object. -

 The values of the weights are relative to each other, so it doesn’t matter what values you use.